lipsia-fmri/lipsia/docs/stats/designformat_higher.rst

        control 7
        control 8

-For such simple scenarios, an easier way to the same test is to use  :doc:`vlisa_twosample <vlisa_twosample>`.
+For such simple scenarios, an easier way to the same test is to use  `vlisa_twosample`_.